Perinatal Counselling Online

 Medicare rebates up to 10 perinatal mental health sessions in a year providing you have a Mental Health Care Plan from your GP or other medical professional.

-It can be helpful to include your partner into some sessions to help them to understand how best to support you.
+It can be helpful to include your partner in some sessions to help them to understand how best to support you.
 However, this choice will be up to the person who is attending therapy.